benshimonz/V1/README.md

 Composite properties composed of sub-properties.
 For example: address = { city, street, house number, postcode }.
 Each sub-property has its own name and data type.
 At the query level, a sub-property is referenced as "property name"."sub-property name" (e.g. "address.street").

-Composite properties can be tagged and referenced as ordinary properties.
-In addition, sub-properties can be tagged and referenced as well.
-A sub-property tag is in the form ('_{pt.spt}_').
+Composite properties, as well as sub-properties -  are tagged and referenced similar to ordinary properties.

 _**Q266:** Any person who lives in the same address as his parent_